-Conduct risk, an element of operational risk, is where the Company does not achieve positive or fair customer outcomes.
-Management of conduct risk was a key priority for the Company across the whole lifecycle of its products and throughout the end to end journey of its customers in 2016 with robust governance and metrics embedded across the organisation.
+Conduct risk, an element of operational risk, is where the company does not achieve positive or fair customer outcomes.
+Management of conduct risk was a key priority for the Company in 2016 with robust governance and metrics embedded across the organisation.